Refrigerator Water Filter Problems & How to Fix Them

 🔍 Is the water supply valve open?

 The shut-off valve behind the fridge must be fully open.
-It's sometimes accidentally closed during filter replacement or when moving the fridge.

 🔍 Is the filter properly installed?